Dolph Ziggler: Alliance with Drew McIntyre (2018–2019)

-On April 16, Ziggler was moved to Raw as part of the Superstar Shake-up, and that night, he allied himself with the returning Drew McIntyre to attack Titus Worldwide (Titus O'Neil and Apollo Crews), whom they defeated the following week.
+On April 16, Ziggler was moved to Raw as part of the Superstar Shake-up, and he began to work with Drew McIntyre as tag team.
 On the June 18 episode of Raw, Ziggler answered Seth Rollins' open challenge for the Intercontinental Championship and defeated Rollins to capture the title for a sixth time.
 After weeks of McIntyre assisting Ziggler in all situations, including Extreme Rules on July 15 where Ziggler defeated Rollins 5–4 in sudden death overtime of a 30-Minute Iron Man match, Dean Ambrose returned on the August 13 episode of Raw to even the odds for Rollins.
 At SummerSlam on August 19, Ziggler lost the championship to Rollins, who had Ambrose in his corner.

 On the September 3 episode of Raw, Ziggler and McIntyre temporarily formed a stable with Braun Strowman known as "The Dogs of War" to combat the newly reunited The Shield (Roman Reigns, Seth Rollins and Dean Ambrose).
 Later that night, they won the Raw Tag Team Championship by defeating The B-Team (Bo Dallas and Curtis Axel).
 They then successfully defended their titles at Hell in a Cell on September 16 against Rollins and Ambrose.
 At the Super Show-Down event on October 6, Ziggler teamed with McIntyre and Strowman in a losing effort to The Shield in a six-man tag team match.
 Over the next two weeks, the respective groups faced each other again on Raw, with The Dogs of War winning the first match, but losing the latter after Ziggler got pinned by Ambrose.
 During both matches, tensions arose between Ziggler, McIntyre and Strowman, who felt he was carrying the group.
 After losing the last match, Strowman turned on Ziggler and attacked him, before being attacked by McIntyre.

 Ziggler and McIntyre lost the Raw Tag Team Championship to Rollins and Ambrose on the October 22 episode of Raw after interference from Braun Strowman.
 On the December 3 episode of Raw, the alliance between Ziggler and McIntyre ended when McIntyre claimed that Ziggler was "a means to an end to get him into a prominent position" and ended their association.
 The two later faced each other in a match which Ziggler won after interference from Finn Bálor.
 After the three men had traded wins among each other and interfered in each other's matches over the next few weeks, McIntyre defeated Ziggler in a cage match on the December 31 episode of Raw.

 After this, Ziggler was off television until his appearance at the Royal Rumble match at the titular event on January 27, 2019, as participant number 28, eliminating McIntyre and lasting until the final three, before being eliminated by Braun Strowman.
 He would then disappear again from WWE television without notice due to a stand-up comedy tour that started following the Royal Rumble.